-Negligent property owners, or those in control of a property, can be held responsible for accidents and injuries which occur on their property under a premises liability theory.
-If you’re not familiar with premises liability, then call our Orlando premises liability attorneys for more information.
+Negligent property owners or those in control of a property can be held responsible for accidents and injuries which occur on their property under a premises liability theory.
+If you’re not familiar with premises liability, then call the Orlando attorneys at Colling Gilbert Wright & Carter for more information: (855) 880-4741.

 Home owners have a responsibility to maintain proper fencing to keep children from wandering into dangers on their property, such as polls and trampolines.